isaobushi/ZoneIn/README.md

 <hr>
 https://stormy-reef-11568.herokuapp.com/
 <hr>
-Built mainly with Ruby and the micro frame-work Sinatra for the routing part
+Built mainly with Ruby and the micro-framework Sinatra for the routing part

 <hr>
 <br>
 **Future implementation** <br>

-At the moment is a working mvp, it needs a strong restyling <br>
+  * At the moment is a working mvp, it needs a strong restyling <br>
     and more stutends tasks to be add on the Modules one
+  * Implement a chat session beetween students and teachers
+  * Add different logo avatar for teachers